FStarLang/FStar/README.md

   bin/

      Contains various binary files that the verifier uses.

      It includes binaries for the FSharp.PowerPack, various utilities that the verifier uses internally.

      All these binaries are available separately.

-     In order to use F*, you will need to download Z3 4.3.1 or 4.3.2 binaries and place them in this directory (or somewhere in your path).
+     In order to use F*, you will need to download Z3 4.3.2 binaries and place them in your path or in this directory.
      You can fetch these binaries from z3.codeplex.com.

      F* should also be compatible with any theorem prover that implements the SMT2 standard (we use no Z3-specific features).
 So, you should be able to use another solver by passing the "--smt <path to solver exe>" option to F*.

   examples/

      Around 22k lines of sample F* code, organized into various directories.
-All of these examples are provided as part of the the release so that our users have guidance on how to use the F* tool.
+All of these examples are provided as part of the the release so that our users have guidance on how to use F*.

   lib/

-     Contains just two sample source files which are config files for the F* verifier.
+     F* libraries.

   src/

      All source code for the implementation of F* itself.

      Makefile: A top-level file for building the verifier from source using the command line.

      VS/FStar.sln:
         A Visual Studio (2013) solution file for all the F* sources.